-The Nationwide House Energy Rating Scheme (NatHERS) has a energy rating system that can help you understand how energy efficient your home is.
+The Nationwide House Energy Rating Scheme (NatHERS) has an energy rating system that can help you understand how energy efficient your home is.
 They rate the thermal efficiency of the houses on a scale of 0 to 10 stars.
-A zero star means the house takes no measure to reduce the thermal discomfort.
-A six star is the minimum required energy rating in all the major states of Australia.
+A zero-star means the house takes no measure to reduce the thermal discomfort.
+A six-star is the minimum required energy rating in all the major states of Australia.

 Here is a table that draws a simple picture of energy consumption comparing Australia's major states and territories: